 Sec.
-5.030 Applicability of state election laws; elections under control of Clerk; Board regulations.
+5.020 Applicability of state election laws; elections under City Council control.

-- 1. All elections [which are] held under this Charter [are] must be governed by [the]: - (a) The provisions of sections 5.1 to 9.8, inclusive, of this act, which supersede and preempt any conflicting provisions of this Charter; and - (b) All other provisions of the election laws of this State, [as] so far as those laws can be made applicable and are not inconsistent with the provisions of this Charter. - 2.
-The conduct of all municipal elections is under the control of the Clerk.
-For the conduct of municipal elections, for the prevention of fraud in those elections and for the recount of ballots in cases of doubt or fraud, the Board shall adopt by ordinance all regulations which it considers desirable and consistent with law and this Charter. - Sec.
-124. Section 5.100 of the Charter of Carson City, being chapter 213, Statutes of Nevada 1969, as amended by chapter 189, Statutes of Nevada 1977, at page 354, is hereby amended to read as follows: - Sec.
-5.100 Election returns; canvass; certificates of election; entry of officers upon duties. - 1.
-The election returns from any special, primary or general municipal election shall be filed with the Clerk, who shall immediately place such returns in a safe or vault, and no person shall be permitted to handle, inspect or in any manner interfere with such returns until canvassed by the Board. - 2.
-The Board shall meet within [10 days] the time set forth in NRS 293C.387 after any election and canvass the returns and declare the result.
-The election returns shall then be sealed and kept by the Clerk for 6 months and no person shall have access thereto except on order of a court of competent jurisdiction or by order of the Board.

-3. The Clerk, under his or her hand and official seal, shall issue to each person declared to be elected a certificate of election.
-The officers so elected shall qualify and enter upon the discharge of their respective duties on the 1st Monday in January next following their election.
+- 1. All elections held under this Charter [shall] must be governed by - (a) The provisions of [NRS 293C.180,] sections 5.1 to 9.8, inclusive, of this act, which supersede and preempt any conflicting provisions of this Charter; and - (b) All other provisions of the election laws of this State, so far as [such] those laws can be made applicable and are not inconsistent with the provisions of this Charter. - 2.
+The conduct of all municipal elections shall be under the control of the City Council.
+For the conduct of municipal elections, for the prevention of fraud in such elections, and for the recount of ballots in cases of doubt or fraud, the City Council shall adopt by ordinance all regulations which it considers desirable and consistent with law and this Charter. - Sec.
+119. Section 5.100 of the Charter of the City of Caliente, being chapter 31, Statutes of Nevada 1971, as amended by chapter 185, Statutes of Nevada 2007, at page 627, is hereby amended to read as follows: - Sec.
+5.100 Election returns; canvass; certificates of election; entry of officers upon duties; tie vote procedure. - 1.
+The election returns from any municipal election shall be filed with the City Clerk, who shall immediately place such returns in a safe or vault, and no person shall be permitted to handle, inspect or in any manner interfere with such returns until canvassed by the City Council. - 2.
+The City Council shall meet within [6 working days] the time set forth in NRS 293C.387 after any election and canvass the returns and declare the result.
+The election returns shall then be sealed and kept by the City Clerk for 6 months, and no person shall have access thereto except on order of a court of competent jurisdiction or by order of the City Council. - 3.
+The City Clerk, under his or her hand and official seal, shall issue to each person declared to be elected a certificate of election.
+The officers so elected shall qualify and enter upon the discharge of their respective duties on the first Monday in July next following their election.

+- 4. If any election should result in a tie, the City Council shall summon the candidates who received the tie vote and determine the tie by lot.
+The Clerk shall then issue to the winner a certificate of election. - Sec.
+120. Section 5.020 of the Charter of the City of Carlin, being chapter 344, Statutes of Nevada 1971, at page 615, is hereby amended to read as follows:

 Sec.
-125. Section 5.020 of the Charter of the City of Elko, being chapter 276, Statutes of Nevada 1971, as amended by chapter 51, Statutes of Nevada 2001, at page 463, is hereby amended to read as follows:

-Sec.
-5.020 Applicability of state election laws; elections under control of City Council.
+5.020 Applicability of state election laws; elections under Board of Council Members' control; voting precincts.